Skyterix1991/FurrifyWS-Storage/README.md

 - Keycloak
 - Kafka
 - Confluent schema registry
+- Infinispan Cache Server

 ## Setup Keycloak

 To set up keycloak you can use [this](#) docker image.
 In panel, you can import settings from [this](#) file.
 !
 Links are not yet available as project version 0.0.1 is not released.

+## Setup Infinispan

+You will need to set up following data containers in server management console:

+- "sources"

 ## Databases